 So, throw your reusable water bottle in your reusable tote bag, and pedal your butt to the beach.

-For one stop shopping, check out some of our favorite finds here: Swim Outlet
+For one stop shopping, check out affordable finds here: Swim Outlet

-Links to brands listed above and a few other great finds:
+Links to brands listed above and a few other great options:

 Seea – Supreme style for lady sliders, Seea suits are a locally crafted, 100% Californian product.
 You can see I’m happy to be wearing one below.